-As in Experiment 1, we measured participants' net performance and four sources of under-performance as a percentage of the model's net performance (to account for differences across conditions).
+As in Experiment 1, we measured participants' net performance and four sources of underperformance as a percentage of the model's net performance.
 Figure 14 compares these results for participants from each condition, showing that participants in the control and experimental groups achieved 55.1% (95% CI [47.8, 59.5]) and 62.1% (95% CI [51.5, 67.6]) of the net performance of the model, respectively.
+Below we break these gaps down into their four possible sources, as we did in Experiment 1.